Goli4thus/linvstmanage/README.md

 It's an ini-format config file with basically two parts:

     1) General settings
-    2) Variable amount of sections per folder that contains one or more VST-dlls
+    2) Variable amount of sections that specify one or more VST-dlls using a folder path and their respective names

 Further documentation can be found within the config file *pylinvstmanage.ini* itself.